 Individuals who have recently lost their jobs through no fault of their own can apply for regular Employment Insurance (EI) benefits.
 Workers who qualify for EI and are sick or in quarantine can apply for EI Sickness Benefits.

-In cases where you are caring for someone who is critically ill or injured, you can apply for EI Caregiver Benefits.
+In cases where you care for someone who is critically ill or injured, you can apply for EI Caregiver Benefits.

 Types of EI Benefits

 The following insurance benefits are available to Canadians:

 - EI sickness benefit

 - Compassionate care benefit

 EI regular benefits are provided to individuals who lose their job through no fault of their own, e.g. due to a seasonal or mass layoff or because there is no work to do.

 As per Service Canada, you may be eligible for EI if you: